linghong/p4.yourtripplan.com/README.md

 p4.yourtripplan.com
 ===================
 The site's purpose is to help high school students increase their SAT vocabulary.
-Its idea came from project 3.
+Its idea came from project 3, but unlike project 3, now only log-in users can use the function, also whatever files I took from project 2 and 3 and developed further, all the issues ever mentioned by the teacher assistant on the project 2 and 3 have been fixed.

 Features include:
 1)Baisc fetures: sign up, login, logout, portfolio, avatar